adam2392/adam2392.github.io/_posts/academic/interview-questions.md

 https://github.com/dingran/quant-notes

+# Five Rings sample questions

+How many pizzs sold in NYC every year?

+How many coffee cups does the world dink in one day?

+First round 1.
+Tenth root of 10 2.
+Log_{1.2}(3) 3.
+Water in a olympic pool 4.
+Weight of a baby elephant 5.
+Digits in 50 !
+6. Max slices of a pizza after 10 cuts Second round: 1.
+Roll 6 sided dice EV 2.
+Roll 2 6 sided dice, only get to roll the second one if you can't roll a sum over 10 (so first is 4 or lower).
+Find the EV 3.
+Now you can choose the number of sides, should the lower sided dice be rolled first or second 4.
+Find the optimal number of sides to maximize the EV Third Round: 1.
+Given a tournament of 8 teams, what's the probability that two teams will meet if they have .5 probability of advancing to the next round, assuming the matchups are randomly selected 2.
+Now there are 9 teams and every round one team is selected to advance at random at each level, what's the probability that the two teams will meet.
+Superday: Never made it this far

+how much would you pay to enter a game (where you flip a coin, and get 5 dollars if it's a head, 0 dollar if it's a tail

+Maximum number of régions you can devide a plane with 6 lines.

+what is the expectation of the distance from X to the origin if X is uniformly drawn from the unit circle.

+Deriving linear regression as a maximum likelihood estimator

+Setting up calculus of variation for the brachistochrone curve problem

+write linear interpolation from scratch, basic questions on lasso and ridge regression.

 # Useful Review Links:
 - https://drive.google.com/drive/folders/1zxXNQKYrGk7fFnzaUb78VqVw-kv7Yy2B Stanford old midterms
 - Stanford class notes: https://web.stanford.edu/class/cs109/
 - Counting k balls in n boxes: https://tylerzhu.com/assets/handouts/ballsandboxes.pdf
 - L1 regression solved in different ways: http://blog.omega-prime.co.uk/2020/04/01/l1-regression/